open-contracting/standard/docs/schema/reference.md

 The identifier block provides a way to [identify the legal entities](identifiers.md#organization-identifiers) involved in a contracting (or planning) process.

-If a contracting process represents a contract arranged by the department or branch of a larger organization, the legal entity (usually the registered organization) should be described in the [identifier](#identifier) section, with details of the branch or department given in the name, [address](#address) and [contact point](#contactpoint) as relevant.
+When describing an organizational unit (for example, a department or branch of an organization), the `identifier` field should identify the main organization.
+The other fields should describe the organizational unit.
+For more information, see [organizational units](../guidance/map/organizational_units.md).

 ````{admonition} Example
 :class: hint